 Information About Cisco Cloud Web Security

-You can use user identity to apply policy in Cloud Web Security.
+User identity can be used to apply policy in Cloud Web Security.
 User identity is also useful for Cloud Web Security reporting.
 User identity is not required to use Cloud Web Security.
 There are other methods to identify traffic for Cloud Web Security policy.

-You can use the following methods of determining the identity of a user or of providing a default identity:
+The ASA supports the following methods of determining the identity of a user, or of providing a default identity:

-AAA rules—When the ASA performs user authentication using a AAA rule, the username is retrieved from the AAA server or local database.
+- AAA rules—When the ASA performs user authentication using a AAA rule, the username is retrieved from the AAA server or local database.
 Identity from AAA rules does not include group information.
-If you configure a default group, these users are associated with that default group.
+If configured, the default group is used.
 For information about configuring AAA rules, see the legacy feature guide.

-Default username and group—For traffic that does not have an associated user name or group, you can configure an optional default username and group name.
-These defaults are applied to all users that match a service policy rule for Cloud Web Security.
+- Default username and group—Without user authentication, the ASA uses an optional default username and/or group for all users that match a service policy rule for Cloud Web Security.

 You can use one of two types of authentication keys for your ASA: the company key or the group key.

 Directory groups define the group to which traffic belongs.
-When using the identity firewall, the group, if present, is included in the client’s HTTP request.
-If you do not use identity firewall, you can configure a default group for traffic matching an ASA rule for Cloud Web Security inspection.
+The group, if present, is included in the HTTP header of the client request.
+The ASA includes the group in the HTTP header when you configure IDFW.
+If you do not use IDFW, you can configure a default group for traffic matching an ASA rule for Cloud Web Security inspection.

-In ScanCenter, when you configure a directory group in a policy, you must enter the group name exactly.
+When you configure a directory group, you must enter the group name exactly.

-Identity firewall group names are sent in the following format.
+- IDFW group names are sent in the following format:

-Note that on the ASA, the format is domain-name\\group-name.
-However, the ASA modifies the name to use only one backslash (\) to conform to typical ScanCenter notation when including the group in the redirected HTTP request.
+When the ASA learns the IDFW group name, the format on the ASA is domain-name \\ group-name.
+However, the ASA modifies the name to use only one backslash (\) to conform to typical ScanCenter notation.

 On the ASA, you need to configure the optional domain name to be followed by 2 backslashes (\\); however, the ASA modifies the name to use only one backslash (\) to conform to typical ScanCenter notation.
 For example, if you specify “Cisco\\Boulder1,” the ASA modifies the group name to be “Cisco\Boulder1” with only one backslash (\) when sending the group name to Cloud Web Security.